tsipkens/bidias/README.md

 This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem measurements of aerosol size distributions.
 This includes the inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.
 The methods in this code are described in two papers that correspond to releases:

-**v1.1** - The results of [Sipkens et al. (2020a)][1_JAS1] can be produced by running `main_jas20a` in [v1.1][code_v11] of this code.
+**v1.1** - The results of [Sipkens et al. (2020a)][1_JAS1] can be reproduced by running `main_jas20a` in [v1.1][code_v11] of this code.
 Minor differences in the Euclidean error stem from using a smaller search space when optimizing the regularization parameter for Tikhonov regularization.
 The narrower range in [v1.1][code_v11] provides a better optimized regularization parameter and thus a slightly smaller Euclidean error.
-Later updates this code result in minimal changes to the output of this script.
+Later updates to this code result in minimal changes to the output of this script.

-**v3.0** - The results of a second article [Sipkens et al. (2020c)][4], currently under review, can be reproduced by running `main_bayes.m` in [v3.0][code_v3] of this code.
+**v3.0** - The results of [Sipkens et al. (2020c)][4], currently under review, can be reproduced by running `main_bayes.m` in [v3.0][code_v3] of this code.
 This version of the code is to be archived with Mendeley Data at [https://doi.org/10.17632/sg2zj5yrvr.3](https://doi.org/10.17632/sg2zj5yrvr.3).
 The four different phantoms in that work can be realized by changing the integer in the line:

 ```Matlab
 phantom = Phantom('1',span_t);